Over confidence cost us UP bypolls, says Yogi Adityanath

-Congratulating the winning candidates in bypolls, Uttar Pradesh Chief Minister Yogi Adityanath attributed the loss to the over confidence among the party workers.
+Congratulating the winning candidates in bypolls, Uttar Pradesh Chief Minister Yogi Adityanath attributed the loss to the overconfidence among the party workers.

 He also hinted that the SP-BSP alliance is also partly responsible for BJP's loss.

-Keshav Prasad Maurya, conceded that his party was ambushed by bitter rivals Akhilesh Yadav and Mayawati joining forces in an unusual experiment ahead of the 2019 national election.
+Keshav Prasad Maurya conceded that his party was ambushed by bitter rivals Akhilesh Yadav and Mayawati joining forces in an unusual experiment ahead of the 2019 national election.

 "We didn't expect that the BSP's vote will be transferred to SP in such a manner," said Keshav Maurya, acknowledging his party's defeat even before the results were declared.